As obesity increases the coronavirus death risk, Ferdie Rous says we should stop making excuses for being overweight

-When it comes to being fat, I, The Oldie’s very own Billy Bunter – as our ever-charming columnist Wilfred De’Ath calls me – know my stuff.
+When it comes to being fat, I, The Oldie’s very own Billy Bunter – as our ever-charming late columnist Wilfred De’Ath used to call me – know my stuff.
 It isn’t fun.
 You’re always tired and more likely to get ill – fatally and otherwise.

 While the stigma of obesity is frustrating, coddling the obese is so much worse.

 So, imagine my amusement when a self-righteous bunch of my fellow chubsters decided they were sick of being ‘discriminated’ against and started banging on about ‘Fat Acceptance’.
 Fat Acceptance does not just ask us to stop shaming fat people; it asks us to believe that they have no choice in being the size they are.

 As a fattie myself, weighing in at a hefty 22 stone, I should be loving this fightback.
 In fact, I find it sad; sad that people think it’s better to be wilfully ignorant of facts than to point out the terrible pitfalls of obesity.
 Jamie Oliver has just been attacked for telling us to eat less rubbish.
 In fact, he’s spot on.